KlutzyBubbles/lc-better-emotes/README.md

 ## Issues (incompatiblities)

+There are config options to disable the speed changing and self emoting, these automatically get turned on when there is a known mod that isn't compatible present.
+But they can be turned on in the config if needed.

 Other emote mods may have inconsistancies and should be the first place to check if something isnt working.
 They just get updated too much for me to check them manually.

 Any other issues feel free to [submit an issue](https://github.com/KlutzyBubbles/lc-better-emotes/issues/new) or contact me directly via the [Lethal Company Modding Discord](https://discord.gg/XeyYqRdRGC) or PM `@KlutzyBubbles` always trying to make sure the mod is as stable as possible.